 Per- and polyfluoroalkyl substances (PFAS) are a large group of man-made chemicals used in a variety of everyday materials.
 PFAS compounds repel oil, water, grease, and stains, resist temperature extremes, and reduce friction.PFAS can be found in air, water, and soil.
 They are very stable and can stay in people’s bodies and the environment for a long time.
 Most people in the United States have one or more PFAS compounds in their blood.
 Concerns about the health effects of PFAS grew after PFAS was discovered in drinking water in the United States, particularly in the Northeast, Southeast, and Midwest.
 Available data show that PFAS exposure is a human health hazard.

-In October 2018, DEQ assembled a workgroup to develop a monitoring reconnaissance plan for PFAS in the State of Utah.
-This workgroup will develop an ongoing monitoring and reporting strategy to determine if PFAS contaminants can be found in Utah’s groundwater, drinking water, surface water, or soils.
+In October 2018, DEQ assembled a workgroup to develop a monitoring reconnaissance plan for PFAS (2 MB) in the State of Utah.
+This workgroup developed an ongoing monitoring and reporting strategy to determine if PFAS contaminants can be found in Utah’s groundwater, drinking water, tissue, surface water, or soils.
 Although the current information doesn’t indicate that widespread PFAS contamination is likely in the state, DEQ intends to be proactive in assessing the possibility of PFAS contamination and taking appropriate actions if necessary.

 Sources of PFAS

 Health Effects of PFAS

 - Nonstick cookware

 - Stain-resistant carpets

 - Grease-resistant food packaging